Azdaroth/Azdaroth.github.io/source/_posts/2017-10-29-the-case-against-exotic-usage-of-before-validate-callbacks.markdown

 categories: [Ruby, Rails, ActiveRecord Architecture]
 ---

-It's nothing new that **ActiveRecord callbacks** are abused in many projects and used for the wrong reasons for many use cases where they can be **easily avoided** in favour of a much better alternative, like service objects.
+It's nothing new that **ActiveRecord callbacks** are abused in many projects and used for the wrong reasons for many use cases where they can be **easily avoided** in favor of a much better alternative, like service objects.
 There is one callback though that is special and quite often used for pretty **exotic reasons** that have nothing to do with the process when it gets executed - it's the `before_validate` callback.

 <!--more-->

 ## Data Formatting

 Data formatting is something pretty common in the majority of the applications, especially stripping strings.
-Imagine that you need to strip some `URL` so that any potential spaces won't cause any issues.
+Imagine that you need to strip some `URL` so that potential spaces won't cause any issues.
 How would you approach that?

 One way would be to use `before_validate` callback, especially if you have some format validations: